Skilled & Technical Sciences » Welding Technician

 Welding Technician, Advanced Level

-SLCC WLD 1111
+SLCC TEWT 1111

 Credits: 4 CTE, 10 College

-Prerequisites: Welding Technician, Entry Level
+- Welding Technician, Entry Level

-WLD 1005 - or - Welding Technician, Intermediate Level
+- WLD 1005 - or - Welding Technician, Intermediate Level

 Schedule: Year Long Class

-Advanced Welding students will build upon the skills they have learned in their previous welding classes.
+Advanced students in CAREERS IN WELDING will build upon the skills they have learned in their previous welding classes.
 They will practice the process they have already learned in more challenging positions.
 Students will also learn advanced welding processes & techniques, thermal cutting CNC programming & operation, and how to weld aluminum and stainless steels.
 The concurrent enrollment courses for this program are the start of the Welding Technician certificate/degree programs at SLCC, and are transferrable to any college in Utah with a similar program.
 Additionally, these courses earn students that finish with a 2.0 GPA or better 2 free semesters (tuition only) at SLCC after high school.

-Advanced Welding students will have the opportunity to meet and learn from welding industry professionals through field trips, industry spotlights, career expos, etc. Most of these industry partners are looking to hire Jordan Academy Welding students upon their graduation.
+Advanced students will have the opportunity to meet and learn from welding industry professionals through field trips, industry spotlights, career expos, etc. Most of these industry partners are looking to hire Jordan Academy Welding students upon their graduation.
 Building career success skills is a primary objective of the Advanced Welding course.

 Students are expected to arrive to class each day ready to work in the shop wearing their personal protective equipment (PPE).
 They are required to wear a clean, cotton (minimum 80%) t-shirt, and denim pants; both with no holes, frays, tears, etc. They must also wear leather, steel/composite toe boots.
-Advanced Welding students must purchase their own tools.
+Advanced students must purchase their own tools.
 Refer to the Student Supplied Tools List posted to the right for a list of what tools are required.

 Program Objectives: